robusta-dev/robusta/docs/notification-routing/notification-routing-examples.rst

 Use Case 1: Route Specific Alerts to Seperate Teams and Slack Channels
 **********************************************************************************
 In this example we are going to consider two teams, with #frontend and #backend channels.
-The Frontend team should only receive alerts that are from the Frontend namespace and if have "frontend" in the name.
+The Frontend team should only receive alerts that are from the Frontend namespace.
 All the alerts from backend namespace should go to the #backend channel

 .. code-block:: yaml